F1 Raceweek: Mercedes on brink of title at happy hunting ground - Japanese Grand Prix in Opta numbers

-Mercedes can seal a record-equalling sixth consecutive Formula One constructors' title at the Japanese Grand Prix this weekend and the Silver Arrows have dominated at Suzuka in recent years.
+Mercedes can seal a record-equaling sixth consecutive Formula One constructors' title at the Japanese Grand Prix this weekend and the Silver Arrows have dominated at Suzuka in recent years.

 Lewis Hamilton led a Mercedes one-two at the Russian Grand Prix last time out, ending a run of three Ferrari wins in a row.